“The body manifests what the mind harbors” (Jerry Augustine).

 Yet health is not an end in itself; it is not a god to be worshiped.
 It’s a resource over which we should exercise good stewardship, but good stewardship recognizes that the resource is to be used rather than hoarded.
 George Bernard Shaw was right when he said, “Use your health, even to the point of wearing it out.
 That is what it is for.
 Spend all you have before you die; and do not outlive yourself.”

 But healthfulness also means something else: it means learning to have a healthful impact on others.
-Over time, each of us has some kind of effect on those who deal with us; the only question is whether the effect will be a healthy one or not.
-It’s a fine thing if others can say that contact with us helps them to be healthier physically, mentally, emotionally, and spiritually.
-We ought to aspire to that kind of impact — and avoid actions that would pull people in the other direction.
+As the years go by, each of us has some kind of effect on those who deal with us; the only question is whether that effect will be healthy or unhealthy.
+It’s a fine thing if others can say that contact with us has helped them to be healthier physically, mentally, emotionally, and spiritually.
+We ought to aspire to having that kind of impact — and avoid actions that would pull people in the other direction.

 “The multitude of the sick shall not make us deny the existence of health” (Ralph Waldo Emerson).